kix/evermed-test/README.md

   temporary file makes a lot of sense.
 * An adapter supporting basic HTTP downloads will always match all URLs starting with `http(s)`.
 Thus, we need to add a provider priority mechanism, so that a basic HTTP adapter becomes a catch-all (except probably other protocols with their specific schemas such as FTP/SFTP/WebDav/...)
+* We also probably need to make sure redirects are handled properly